httpJunkie/swyle/README.md

 When logged in, a user may comment on a post.
 ![alt text](https://i.imgur.com/aAxm8Ru.png "Comments")

+## Color Themes

+Every user has a color scheme preference set at the model level.

 ## User Authorization

 Full registration and login functionality using bcrypt and the Rails auth pattern.